mlatif01/manga-fan/README.md

 # manga-fan

-To run the app locally.
+Run App Locally
+---
 Download or clone repo.

-in root directory. run 'npm install' followed by 'npm start'.
+Note: run 'npm install' followed by 'npm start' using the command line (in root directory of project).
-This will run the web server and connec the DB.
+This will install node_modules, then run the web server and connect to the DB.

-I use live server to run the client side html.
-However you can also open public/index.html.

-(Having trouble deploying to heroku but will be working on that, as can be seen by the many commits in the last few days).
+Open index.html.